Approval Voting versus IRV

 Third Party Support Accuracy

 On Election Day, Tuesday November 6, 2012, the Political and Electoral Reform of Occupy Wall Street conducted an alternative voting experiment at polling places in Manhattan’s 69th State Assembly District.
 The group was granted credentials from the NYC Board of Elections to conduct the exit-poll style experiment inside the city’s official polling places.
-The experiment compared Plurality Voting (traditional “vote for one” method) with Approval Voting, Score Voting and Instant Runoff Voting.
-You can also find our extended interview with the organizer here.
+The experiment compared plurality voting (traditional “vote for one” method) with approval Voting, score voting and instant runoff voting.
+We also did an extended interview with the organizer.

 Below are graphs revealing the totals for plurality, IRV, and approval voting: